 Each application which meets the minimum requirements to receive a filing date is given a filing date.
 It is important, when referring to application files, to identify them by their filing dates and confirmation numbers as well as by application numbers.

 Attorney docket numbers must be limited to a maximum of 25 characters to prevent truncation.
-The Patent Application Locating and Monitoring (PALM) system data base allows a maximum of 25 characters for the attorney docket numbers.
+The USPTO system data base allows a maximum of 25 characters for the attorney docket numbers.
 Spaces, slashes, and hyphens will no longer be included in the entered docket number on the official filing receipt.
 In an application where CASE or NAVY-CASE appears before the first character in the docket number, only the characters after CASE or NAVY-CASE will be entered on the official filing receipt.

 The application papers are processed by OPAP and added to the Office’s Image File Wrapper (IFW) system.

-Applications which are entitled to a filing date, whether filed by regular mail, by Priority Mail Express® under 37 CFR 1.10, by hand-delivery, by the Office’s Electronic Filing System (EFS-Web), or otherwise, will not be returned to applicant even if requested.
+Applications which are entitled to a filing date, whether filed by regular mail, by Priority Mail Express® under 37 CFR 1.10, by hand-delivery, by the USPTO patent electronic filing system, or otherwise, will not be returned to applicant even if requested.
 See 37 CFR 1.59.
 Accordingly, applicants must be careful not to file applications which are not intended to be filed, e.g., duplicates of applications already filed.
 Note that 37 CFR 1.26(a) provides that a change of purpose after the payment of a fee, as when a party desires to withdraw the filing of a patent application for which the fee was paid, will not entitle the party to a refund of such fee.
 See MPEP § 607.02.

 III.
 RETURN POSTCARD